pmalagon/wupper/README.md

 Instead, a bundle of _TCL scripts_ has been supplied to create a project and import all necessary files, as well as to do the synthesis and implementation.
 These scripts are be described in details in the [/documentation/wupper.pdf](documentation/wupper.pdf) distributed with Wupper.

+The Wupper has been tested on a VCU128 FPGA on a Gigabyte X570 AORUS PRO motherboard.
+There are 4 conditions to test the device:
+* Bifurcation enabled in BIOS with x8x8 configuration.
+* IOMMU disabled in BIOS
+* VCU128 in PCIEX16 slot.
+* No card on PCIEX8 slot.

+Two devices populate in the PCIe bus for the VCU128.
+The wupper driver creates two files, /dev/wupper0 and /dev/wupper1.
+Each of them correspond to a PCIe device, connected in the FPGA to a pair of 512b-width FIFO (one for RX and one for TX), making a total of 1024b communication path at 250MHz for a theretical maximum burst of 256Gbps, greater than the 252Gbps theoretical maximum of PCIe Gen4 x16.

 ## Feedback